 14. Images Aren’t Working

 Occasionally, WordPress images may not display correctly.
 If your media library looks like a mess, you might be dealing with broken media files.
-This can be caused by various factors, such as plugins or file permission issues:
+Various factors, such as plugins or file permission issues, can cause this:

-• If these steps don’t work, consider checking for security issues and reach out to your hosting provider for help.
+- If these steps don’t work, consider checking for security issues and reaching out to your hosting provider for help.

 15. File Type or Page Access Not Permitted